© 2015-2021 Monash Council

 Monash has worked with numerous organisations to create our Environmental Sustainability Strategy 2016 - 2026.

 The following page provides details for health and safety issues in the community, such as: Asbestos, Gambling & Violence against Women.

-Monash has four local laws which are in place to protect the amenity of Monash and the safety of all.
+Monash has local laws that are in place to protect the amenity of the municipality and the safety of everyone.

 For essential information regarding your property and the community, please see the following topics.

 In early 2016, Monash was declared an 'Age-Friendly City' by the World Health Organisation.
 Age-friendly cities are places where older people live safely, enjoy good health, and stay involved in local activities.

 Online payments:* Dog/cat registration renewal* Business registration/permit (Public Health Registration or Footpath Traders Permit)* Fines* Rates payments* Registration for rates direct debit charges